History of the Jews in Kolkata: Culture

 The Calcutta home of Moise Abraham Sassoon, in the early 20th century.
 One of the grand residences of the Baghdadi Jewish merchant elite.

-Kolkata in the late nineteenth century was a minor centre of Iraqi-Jewish intellectual production with numerous Judeo-Arabic newspapers, closely covering events in Baghdad and the Middle East, with books in Hebrew ans Judeo-Arabic printed in Kolkata.
+Kolkata in the late nineteenth century was a minor centre of Iraqi-Jewish intellectual production with numerous Judeo-Arabic newspapers, closely covering events in Baghdad and the Middle East, with books in Hebrew and Judeo-Arabic printed in Kolkata.
 In the early twentieth century intellectual production in Kolkata declined with as Judeo-Arabic cultural production declined.
 A new wave of English language and Zionist orientated newspapers and clubs flourishing in the mid twentieth century before Indian Independence.
 Middle class and poorer Jews were the ones drawn to Zionism and its new popular community associations.
 Throughout the closing decades of the nineteenth century and early twentieth century the community grew more British-orientated in cultural habits, dress and aspirations.

 However the Baghdadi Jews of British India, including Kolkata, were denied the legal inclusion as Europeans during British rule.
 In 1885, the Baghdadi Jews were reclassified as from the government from European to native.
 It has been argued their late arrival in India and pale skin, as well as social habits and styles of dress, had seen them initially classified as European.
 The community was horrified to discover in 1885 their schools were no longer classified as European.
 For the remainder of British rule the Baghdadi Jews struggled to be recognised as European.
 They sought exemption from the 1878 Indian Arms Act which forbade natives from carrying arms but were not successful.
 They sought to be moved from the non-Muslim native electorate to the European electoral roll in 1929 and 1935 for elections to the Bengal Legislative Council, but were not successful.
 Many were resentful that the British would not socialise with them or permit them membership of the whites-only clubs that elite life in colonial Kolkata revolved around or shared a sense the British were conquerors who ignored the Jews.

 The intellectual leadership of the Kolkata community amongst the Baghdadi Jewish community in Asia and its higher educational level can be noted in the fact that of all the memoirs written of Indian Baghdadi Jewish almost all were written by members of the Kolkata community.